-• Try to avoid direct contact with your cat’s litter box.
-Ask someone else to clean it up for you, it’s ideal if you don’t tamper with it while you’re pregnant
+- Avoid direct contact with your cat’s litter box.
+It’s best to have someone else clean it for you while you’re pregnant.

 - Feed your cat well-cooked food and refrain from giving them undercooked meat.

 - Always remember to wash your hands thoroughly after handling your cat or being near their litter box.

 - Prevent your cat from hunting and consuming potentially infected prey by keeping them indoors.

 In addition to specific measures regarding cats, it’s important to follow general safety recommendations to prevent infections:

 - Wash your cooking utensils with hot water before preparing any dish.